jennguyen1/nhuyhoa/_source/2015-12-18-Merges-and-Joins.Rmd

 To join multiple data frames in SQL, you can also do successive joins.
 Simply append an additional `___ join ... on` statements after the previous join.

-Other operations similar to merges:
+Other operations to combine tables:

 * `union`
 * `intersect`